top of page

 Medicare is the most extensive Health Program in the United States.
 It serves over 64 million Americans, and for all of the Medicare jokes you may have heard, Medicare really is FANTASTIC healthcare, and you get to customize how you want your Medicare to work for you.

 Original Medicare has always consisted of Two Parts, Medicare Part A and Medicare Part B, since Lyndon Johnson signed it into law.
 Then, under Bill Clinton, Medicare introduced the third part of Medicare, Medicare Part C. Initially referred to as Medicare Choice at the time, it later became known as Medicare Advantage.
-Lastly, George W. Bush added the last part of Medicare to date, Medicare Part D, which covers Prescription Drug plans.
+Lastly, George W. Bush added the final component of Medicare, Medicare Part D, which covers Prescription Drug plans.

 We are going to jump in and provide some information, I hope it is simple, about the Four Parts of Medicare.